-In March of 1999, cotton producers in the El Paso/Trans Pecos (EP/TP) zone passed, with an 80 percent favorable vote, a referendum to begin boll weevil eradication and PBW suppression/eradication in the fall of that year.
-Conducted by the Texas Boll Weevil Eradication Foundation (TBWEF), the program in the EP/TP zone began with a boll weevil eradication program and a two year PBW trapping program.
+In March of 1999, cotton producers in the El Paso/Trans Pecos (EPTP) zone passed, with an 80 percent favorable vote, a referendum to begin boll weevil eradication and PBW suppression/eradication in the fall of that year.
+Conducted by the Texas Boll Weevil Eradication Foundation (TBWEF), the program in the EPTP zone began with a boll weevil eradication program and a two-year PBW trapping program.
 The treatment phase of the PBW program began on 46,621 acres of cotton in 2001.
 The program was improved and continued on the zone's 41,652 acres of cotton in 2002 and on 37,962 acres of cotton in the zone in 2003.
-In March of 2003 a retention referendum was held and 89 percent of the growers voted to continue the program.
+In March of 2003, a retention referendum was held and 89 percent of the growers voted to continue the program.
 In 2004 and 2005 program operations continued on 42,134 and 43,405 acres of cotton, respectively.
-In June 2005 a referendum was held to continue boll weevil eradication, move from a PBW suppression program to a PBW eradication program and extend the number of years an assessment can be collected to pay for the program.
-The referendum passed by with over 95 percent of the growers voting in favor of the changes.
-In 2006, 2007 and 2008 the program operated with 42,290, 39,312 and 34,816 acres, respectively.
+In June 2005 a referendum was held to continue boll weevil eradication, move from a PBW suppression program to a PBW eradication program and extend the number of years an assessment could be collected to pay for the program.
+The referendum passed with over 95 percent of the growers voting in favor of the changes.
+A subsequent referendum was held in May of 2009 with 95 percent voting to continue the eradication program.
+In 2006, 2007, 2008, and 2009 the program operated with 42,290, 39,312 34,816 and 34,081 acres, respectively.

 The initial objective of the program was to reduce PBW populations and damage across the zone to below levels at which economic damage occurred.
-This objective was reached in 2001, the first year suppression operations.
-With the first objective met, neighboring areas of New Mexico and Chihuahua, Mexico became interested in the program and the objective changed to continuing and intensifying the suppression program in the EP/TP Texas zone and working with cotton producers in adjacent areas to expand the program throughout the region.
-In 2002 producers in the state of Chihuahua, Mexico, and in south central New Mexico initiated programs similar to the Texas program.
+This objective was reached in 2001, the first year of suppression operations.
+With the first objective met, neighboring areas of New Mexico and Chihuahua, Mexico, became interested in the program and the objective changed to continuing and intensifying the suppression program in the EPTP Texas zone and working with cotton producers in adjacent areas to expand the program throughout the region.
+In 2002, producers in the state of Chihuahua, Mexico, and in South Central New Mexico initiated programs similar to the Texas program.
 With the entry of Chihuahua and New Mexico into the program, the regional effort had three separate programs working together to eliminate PBW.
 These programs were mutually supportive and shared information and technology.
 They provided cost reductions to cotton growers through controlling populations and suppressing PBW migration into neighboring program areas.
 In 2004, the Texas program began receiving limited sterile PBW moths for release in the Pecos work unit.
-From 2005 through 2008 sterile moths were supplied by USDA-APHIS in sufficient quantity to become the first level of suppression used by the programs in the EP/TP zone, the South Central New Mexico program and the program in the Juarez region of the state of Chihuahua, Mexico.
-From 2006 through 2008 program expansion into Arizona and the Sonora and Baja California, Mexico increased the cotton acreage in the Southwestern Region under PBW eradication.
+From 2005 through 2009 sterile moths were supplied by USDAAPHIS in sufficient quantity to become the first level of suppression used by the programs in the EPTP zone, the South Central New Mexico program and the program in the Juarez region of the state of Chihuahua, Mexico.
+From 2006 through 2009 program expansion into Arizona and the Sonora and Baja Mexico areas increased cotton acreage in the Southwestern Region under PBW eradication.